danielBrule/DWD-technical-case/Answer.md

 * Distributions should be negative, Calls positive
 * Calendar granularity: reporting on the union of event dates

+## Question 2.4
+difference exist on Summitvale Equity Group fordate 31/12/2020 and 31/03/2021

+NAV: most recent valuation of the fund + calls - distributions

+Method 1 — Per-company NAV = (sum.
+Commitments up to date ÷ latest Fund Size) × company valuation Method 2 — Per-company NAV = (Fund NAV ÷ Σ company valuations on that date) x company valuation

+Method 1 bases company NAV only on commitments and fund size.
+It ignores the impact of calls and distributions on the fund’s NAV, so the sum of company NAVs may not match the actual reported fund NAV.

+Method 2 (scaled to fund NAV) takes the reported fund NAV (which already reflects calls, distributions, and other cash movements) and proportionally scales company valuations so that they reconcile exactly.

 # Task 3 - Testing and Data Quality in dbt
 ## What other data tests would you recommend for this dataset?
 * Controlled lists: sectors, countries → accepted_values or check against seed lookups.